stellastrareviews/ky4meru.github.io/docs/active-directory/compatibility.md

 ## Prerequisites

-- Low privileged domain account.
+- Network route to the domain controller.

 ## Exploit